landoscar/landoscar/README.md

 we dont owe you anything about ourselves , our trauma, etc . the only thing you GET to know is our pronouns on whoevers fronting ^_^

 <img width="1200" height="1478" alt="Untitled62_20250919030820" src="https://github.com/user-attachments/assets/bb516d02-8093-4e20-8f82-b51d3300e999" />

+also we dont gaf if you unadd us the world keeps spinning